ludovicchabant/PieCrust2/docs/docs/02_general/01_chef.md

   run the command.
 This means you don't need to change the current working directory to that website, which can be necessary for scripting, for instance.

+* `--pid-file <file>` creates a PID file containing the PieCrust process ID for the next command.

+### Configuration Changes

+Several global options relate to modifying the [website configuration][3].
+This is useful if you want to override some of the configuration settings temporarily.

+> When you modify the configuration like this, PieCrust has to use a different
+> cache, because any change in the configuration can translate into any change
+> in the generated content.
+This means that you may notice some commands not
+> re-using cached outputs from previous commands.

 * `--config <name>` lets you specify a *configuration variant* to apply before running the command.
 A *configuration variant* is a fragment of website config that lets you override what's defined normally in `config.yml`.
 For more information, see the [website configuration][3] page.

+* `--config-set <name> <value>` lets you override _a specific configuration setting_.

 [3]: {{docurl('general/website-config')}}